MIROC-DOC/model_description/draft/p-sfc.md

 | the Stefan-Boltzmann constant                         | $\sigma$     | STB      | --        | --   |
 -->

 In `SUBROUTINE:[OCNSLV]` (of pgocn.F), the heat balance at the sea surface is solved.
-Downward radiative fluxes are not directly dependent on the condition of the sea surface, and their observed values are simply specified to drive the model.
-Shotwave emission from the sea surface is negligible, so the upward part of the shortwave radiative flux is accounted for solely by reflection of the incoming downward flux.
+Downward radiative fluxes are not directly dependent on the condition of the sea surface, and their observed values are simply specified to drive the model ([Hasumi, 2015](https://ccsr.aori.u-tokyo.ac.jp/~hasumi/COCO/coco4.pdf)).
+Shortwave emission from the sea surface is negligible, so the upward part of the shortwave radiative flux is accounted for solely by reflection of the incoming downward flux.
 Let $\alpha _S$ be the sea surface albedo for shortwave radiation.
 The upward shortwave radiative flux is represented by

 $$
 	SW^\uparrow = - \alpha_S SW^\downarrow